 Services that are covered for you What you must pay when you get these services We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
-A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year. deductible for members eligible for Medicare-covered medical nutrition therapy services.
+A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year. deductible for members eligible for Medicare- covered medical nutrition therapy services.
 30% of the cost for this Medicare-covered preventive service.
 Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 In-Network There is no coinsurance, copayment, or deductible for the MDPP benefit.
 Out-of-Network 30% of the cost for this Medicare-covered preventive service.
 Medicare Part B prescription drugs Prior authorization may be required.
-Medicare.
+These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you In-Network \$0 Copay for Medicare Part B chemotherapy drugs. \$0 Copay for other Medicare Part B drugs.
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia In-Network \$0 Copay for Medicare Part B chemotherapy drugs. \$0 Copay for other Medicare Part B drugs.
 Out-of-Network 30% of the cost for Medicare Part B chemotherapy drugs.
 30% of the cost for other Medicare Part B drugs.